sencha-extjs-examples/MultiPackageDemo/packages/local/Settings/Readme.md

-# Settings - Read Me
+# Settings

+This package is referenced by the `Demo` app via `uses` for dynamic loading.